aubreypc/cs203-S2019-conduct/conduct.md

     discussion.
 * **Unacceptable Behavior (U)**
   * Team Members shall NOT:
+    * Unduly use their position/ influence in this project for personal benefit or to benefit relatives or close associates.
     * Bring about personal interests that will bring about conflicts with those of the team as a whole.
-    * Move forward on a conflict that has not yet been discussed or resolved to prevent even further conflicts to arise.
+    * Disregard on a conflict that has not yet been discussed or resolved to prevent even further conflicts to arise.
   * Team Leads shall NOT:
     * Disregard any conflict that has been brought to their attention.